Q: Is this a cash only event?

 Q: How do I go about selling a bike?

 Bring your clean, ready to ride bike to the swap during the times indicated as BIKE DROP-OFF for each location.
 It helps to have a selling price in mind.
-We will tech-tech it, and record its serial number.
+We will tech-check it, and record its serial number.
 You will sign an agreement to sell, which tells us where to send the cheque, and what to do with with your bike in the slim chance that it doesn’t sell.
-You pay us a rack fee to get in the sale (AMA members get $5.00) to put the bike into the swap.
-You go away, and we send you the cheque, less 12.5%.
+You pay us a rack fee to get in the sale (AMA members get $5.00 off) to put the bike into the swap.
+You go away, and we send you the cheque, less 12%.

 Q: What happens if my bike doesn’t sell?

-A: As part of registering your bike for the sale, you leave us a cell or land number that we can reach you at so that we can call you if your bike doesn’t sell.
-The agreement to sell form also gives the option to donate it to a local cycling group.
+A: We have a 92% sale rate, it will likely sell, if you set it the right price.
+As part of registering your bike for the sale, you leave us a cell or land number that we can reach you at so that we can call you if your bike doesn’t sell.
+The agreement to sell form also gives the option to donate it to a local non-profit group.
 We only have the venue for the day, and after a reasonable number of attempts to contact you, we take the bike home.
-So, please don’t leave your bike with us and then leave town – unless it’s a super nice bike.
+So, please don’t leave your bike with us and then leave town – unless it’s a super nice bike and fits one of us.

 Q: Can I bring my kid’s bikes?